-Debt discounts or premiums and deferred finance charges incurred in connection with the issuance of debt are capitalized and amortized to interest expense based on the related debt agreements primarily using the effective interest method.
+Debt discounts and deferred finance charges incurred in connection with the issuance of debt are capitalized and amortized to interest expense based on the related debt agreements primarily using the effective interest method.
 Unamortized discounts or premiums are written off and included in our gain or loss calculations to the extent we retire debt prior to its original maturity date.
-As described in Note 3, "Recently Issued Accounting Pronouncements," we adopted authoritative guidance amending the existing requirements for the presentation of debt issuance costs.
+Effective for our quarter ended June 30, 2015, we adopted authoritative guidance amending the existing requirements for the presentation of deferred finance charges.
+The amendments to the guidance require that deferred finance charges related to a recognized debt liability be presented in the balance sheet as a direct deduction from that debt liability, consistent with the presentation of a debt discount.
+As of December 31, 2014, we have reclassified \$21 million of unamortized deferred finance charges from deferred charges and other assets to long-term debt on our Consolidated Balance Sheets.

-As of June 30, 2015 and December 31, 2014, book values of debt are presented net of total unamortized discounts of \$54 million and \$58 million, respectively, and total unamortized deferred finance charges of \$20 million and \$21 million, respectively.
+As of September 30, 2015 and December 31, 2014, book values of debt are presented net of total unamortized discounts of \$52 million and \$58 million, respectively, and total unamortized deferred finance charges of \$18 million and \$21 million, respectively.